 When The Weinstein Company went bankrupt, Gomez-Rejon was eventually able to get his film back, thanks of all things to a piece of administration.
 Producer Martin Scorsese hadn’t signed off on the contract with The Weinstein Company, and this meant that Gomez-Rejon could recut the film – which he now has done – without having to cede to the demands of the Weinsteins.

 A new cut of the film has thus been done, and is said to be very different from the version that premiered all that time back in Toronto.
 It’s ten minutes shorter, and that’s even factoring in that five new scenes were shot for the movie.

 101 Studios has now snapped up the rights to the film, and will be releasing it in US cinemas this August.
-In the UK, Entertainment has picked the movie up for releasem and we’re actually getting it first.
-It’s due in UK cinemas on July 26th, and here’s the trailer for the film…
+In the UK, Entertainment has picked the movie up for release and we’re actually getting it first.
+It’s due in UK cinemas on July 26th, and here’s the brand new trailer for the film…

 And here’s the first trailer, from mid-May…